 The department does not permit multiple concentrations within the biology degree program.
 All of the curricula require preliminary work in physics and chemistry because many important biological concepts are based squarely upon principles in the physical sciences.
 Also, each curriculum includes upper-division work in the biological sciences so that students will receive reasonable breadth and depth in their degree program.
 Because of the sequential arrangement of courses, students are urged to consult the descriptions for the prerequisites of all their courses.

 Although course electives are listed for most of the majors, new electives are always being added to various programs.
 Therefore, we highly recommend that students seek advisement prior to enrolling in elective courses in their major.

 Concentration in Botany

 The program provides opportunities for study in ecological, systematic and taxonomic, physiological, morphological, anatomical, molecular, and genetic aspects of botany.
-Course work in an array of groups is offered, including vascular plants, algae, fungi, mosses, and lichens.
-Where applicable, fieldwork in courses is emphasized, including instruction at the Sierra Nevada Field Campus and the Romberg Tiburon Center.
+Coursework in an array of groups is offered, including vascular plants, algae, fungi, mosses, and lichens.
+Where applicable, fieldwork in courses is emphasized, including instruction at the Sierra Nevada Field Campus and the Estuary and Ocean Science Center.

 Biology (B.S.): Concentration in Botany — 64-70 units